NataliaKowal/Master-thesis/README.md

 # Master Thesis
-This is my master thesis (in progress)
+This is my master thesis (in progress).
 ## Title
 > [!IMPORTANT]
 > Joint analysis of slow waves and pulse waveform of intracranial pressure